pkuxchen/JAMAJni-old/README.md

 <b>JAMAJni</b> is a JAVA package providing a java interface for lapack and blas library and using the classes defined by JAMA Package.
-It's a tool for numericallinear algebra computations.
+It's a tool for numerical linear algebra computations.

 Build Instructions